unitaryfund/mitiq/docs/source/guide/lre-1-intro.md

 print(circuit)
 ```

-We define an [executor](executors.md) which simulates the input circuit subjected to depolarizing noise, and returns the probability of the ground state.
+We define an [executor](executors.md) which simulates the input circuit subjected to depolarizing noise, and returns the probability of measuring the ground state.
 By altering the value for `noise_level`, ideal and noisy expectation values can be obtained.

 ```{code-cell} ipython3